 Flat terrain on paved bike paths with one optional ride on roads.
 Leisurely cycling level.

-5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, kayaking/canoeing, detailed cue sheets, maps & GPS files, van support and trained guides.
+5 nights lodging, 5 breakfasts, 3 picnic or sack lunches, 4 dinners, snacks, kayaking/canoeing, detailed cue sheets, maps & GPS files, van support and trained guides.

 Fly to the Minneapolis, MN airport.
-Take the Light Rail train or a taxi to our starting hotel.
+Take a Light Rail train or a taxi to our starting hotel.
 If driving, you can leave your car at the airport or our starting hotel during the tour.
 We will shuttle everyone back to the airport or our starting hotel at the end of the tour.

 "I always wanted to ride in Minnesota which is known for its bike friendly communities and rail trails.
 Thanks to WomanTours, I got to do it!"

 DAY 1: We meet in a beautiful hotel in the center of Minneapolis.
 We’ll get together at 2:00pm for an orientation, 3:00pm for a rental bike fitting and 4:00pm for a warm-up ride along the Mississippi River.
 Our route will take us on some of the bike paths that criss-cross this bicycle friendly city.
 You’ll see bicyclists everywhere as we ride along the river gorge that cuts through the city.
 We’ll see Lock and Dam No. 1 that helps boats navigate their way to the Gulf of Mexico, and then we’ll head back to our hotel for dinner together.
-11 miles.
+11 miles ±333.

 DAY 2: We start our day after breakfast with a shuttle to the western terminus of the Central Lakes State Trail.
 With its connection to the Lake Wobegon Regional Trail, it becomes the longest paved bike path in Minnesota and one of the longest in the U.S.A.
 The rail trail is wide, smooth and flat.
 Without traffic to worry about, you’ll quickly get into your “zone” and enjoy the wonderful cycling.
 You’ll probably see more birds than people.
 Known as the Land of 10,000 Lakes, Minnesota attracts huge populations of migrating birds every spring.
 Watch for bald eagles, sandhill cranes and snowy egrets, just to name a few.
 If you’re a birder, you’ll be riding through paradise.